jliszka/jliszka.github.com/_drafts/a-numerical-simulation-of-the-quantum-eraser.md

 val v: Q[Polarization] = pure(Vertical)
 {% endhighlight %}

-We also need to represent which slit the photon went through (this is only an intermediate information and won't show up in the final state we will construct).
+We also need to represent which slit the photon went through (this is only intermediate information and won't show up in the final state we will construct).

 {% highlight scala %}
 sealed abstract class Slit(label: String) extends Basis(label) case object A extends Slit("A") case object B extends Slit("B")
-{% endhighlight %}

-Let's set up the pure states as well as a state representing the superposition of going through both slits:

-{% highlight scala %}
 val a: Q[Slit] = pure(A)
 val b: Q[Slit] = pure(B)
 {% endhighlight %}

-And finally, we'll need to represent the position of the detector of the second photon.
+And finally, we'll need to represent the position of the detector for the second photon.
 Instead of a single detector changing positions throughout the course of the experiment, we'll model this as an array of detectors.

 {% highlight scala %}